TaylorMater/python-api-challenge/README.md

 I have imported the json library to help test API responses so as to be better able to read them.

 I also noted that the setup of this script didn't work the way it probably ought to.
 At first I thought the citipy library wasn't working properly (and frankly, I do think I have found one error, but I can't seem to replicate it for any other data points, so I assume it's a niche issue that will rarely be encountered, or a user error I missed).
-However, I realized that the API calls to openweather using a city name in as the query search parameter, e.g.
+However, I realized that the API calls to OpenWeather using a city name in as the query search parameter as described [here](https://openweathermap.org/current), e.g.

 ```
 url = "http://api.openweathermap.org/data/2.5/weather?"